-“Our technology continuously monitors VOC emissions from the plant, without damaging the plant,” says Wei.
-“The prototype we demonstrated stores this tracking data, but future versions will transmit the data wirelessly.
-What we have developed allows growers to identify problems in the field - they shouldn't have to wait to get test results from a lab. "
+"Our technology continuously monitors VOC emissions from the plant, without damaging the plant," says Wei.
+“The prototype we demonstrated stores this monitoring data, but future versions will transmit the data wirelessly.
+What we have developed allows growers to identify problems in the field - they wouldn't have to wait to get test results from a lab. "

 How are "green" patches made?